haroldmei/form-master-pro/privacy-policy.md

 ## Children's Privacy

-FormMaster Pro is not intended for children under 13 years of age.
+FormMasterPro is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children.

 ## Changes to This Policy